Contract for Dynamics Lab Honors Students

 In order to ensure that your experience as an honors student in the Dynamics lab is a smooth process, as well as being educational and beneficial for you, several deadlines and requirements have been established.
-After reading and agreeing to the following, you should copy this document into a word file.
-Complete the time line, then print a copy of this form, sign and date it, and return to your sponsor.
+After reading and agreeing to the following, you should print a copy of this form, complete the time line, sign and date it, and return to your sponsor.

 3) Other expectations:

-• Reading written materials (journal articles, book chapters, etc.) regarding the research topic, as suggested by your graduate sponsor or Professor Freyd.
+• Read written materials (journal articles, book chapters, etc.) regarding the research topic, as suggested by your graduate sponsor or Professor Freyd.

-• Honors students must turn in either their final honors paper or, if the honors paper is not complete, a progress report (see below), directly to Professor Freyd by no later than 4PM the Monday of dead week.
+• Honors students must turn in either their final honors paper or, if the honors paper is not complete, a progress report (see below), directly to Professor Freyd by no later than 4PM the Monday of Week 10.
 Your supervisor MUST have agreed to the deadlines you have selected.

 PROJECT

-Expected completion date (parenthesis = dynamics latest deadline.
+Expected completion date (dynamics latest deadline.
 Pls write in actual date upon which this falls OR your deadline if you plan to complete sooner).
 NLT = Not Later Than

 IRB protocol submission